Dienogest: Available forms

-The availability of these formulations differs by country (see Availability).
+The availability of these formulations differs by country.

 Contraindications

 Contraindications of dienogest include active venous thromboembolism, previous or current cardiovascular disease, diabetes with cardiovascular complications, previous or current severe liver disease or tumors, hormone-dependent cancers such as breast cancer, and undiagnosed vaginal bleeding.

 Side effects

 Side effects associated with dienogest are the same as those expected of a progestogen.
 They include menstrual irregularities, headaches, nausea, breast tenderness, depression, acne, weight gain, flatulence, and others.
 Dienogest produces no androgenic side effects and has little effect on metabolic and lipid hemostatic parameters.

 Birth control pills containing estradiol valerate/dienogest are associated with a significantly increased risk of venous thromboembolism.
 However, they are associated with a significantly lower risk of venous thromboembolism than birth control pills containing ethinylestradiol and a progestin.

 Overdose

 In safety studies, dienogest has been assessed in women with endometriosis at high doses of as much as 20 mg/day for up to 24 weeks and produced no clinically relevant effects on lipid metabolism, liver enzymes, the coagulatory system, or thyroid metabolism.